The-Animonculory/Anvil/README.md

 ### Disclaimer

 Owing to the need to clean master files and certain errors with Wabbajack, Anvil only supports **English Steam** versions of Skyrim SE. **GOG and other Languages are not supported**.
-The specific version used is 1.6.640 with the creation club content from 1.6.1170.
+The specific version used is 1.6.1170.

 :warning: :exclamation: **ANVIL REQUIRES THE FULL PAID UPDATE TO SKYRIM.
 IT IS NOT/WILL NOT BE MADE COMPATIBLE WITH THE NON PAID UPDATE OR OLDER VERSIONS** :exclamation: :warning: